Samir Nabi

-Samir Nabi (born 16 December 1996) is a professional footballer who plays as a midfielder for Sutton Coldfield Town on a dual-registration loan from Hednesford Town.
-Born in England, he represents Pakistan internationally.
+Samir Nabi (born 16 December 1996) is a footballer who plays as a midfielder.
+Born in England, he represented Pakistan internationally.
+He is currently a free agent.

 Formed at West Bromwich Albion, he left in 2016 for Delhi Dynamos of the Indian Super League but did not make any appearances for either.
 He played three games for Carlisle United (one in EFL League Two) and then spent subsequent years in the English non-league.
 He earned two senior caps for Pakistan in June 2019.

 Club career

 West Bromwich Albion and Delhi Dynamos

 An attacking central midfielder, Nabi was the top scorer for West Bromwich Albion's under-21 side in the 2015–16 season, scoring 6 goals in 18 appearances.
 In September 2016 he joined Indian Super League club Delhi Dynamos after an 11-year stint at various junior sides of the Hawthorns; his elder brother Adil made the same move a year earlier.
 He learned from teammate and former France international Florent Malouda during his time in the Indian capital.